Skip to content

 Lineage

-The Reduce operation supports lineage, which allows you to track the original input data for each output.
-This can be useful for debugging and auditing.
-To enable lineage, add a lineage configuration to your reduce operation, specifying the keys to include in the lineage.
-For example:
+Lineage tracks the original input data for each output, useful for debugging and auditing.
+To enable it, add a lineage list to the output config specifying the keys to include:

 - name: summarize_reviews_by_category